IHEC/ihec-ecosystems/version_metadata/readme.md

     $ apy -V
     Python 2.7.12 :: Anaconda 2.3.0 (64-bit)

+Note that you can also use plain Python 2 and install required packages by using pip: `pip install -r requirements.txt`.

 ### Usage

 Note that there are no space in arguments like `-out:./examples/samples.versioned.xml`.